 Czech designer (b.
-Brno) who graduated in Informatics at the Masaryk University in Brno in 2005, spent a term at the Denmark's Designskole in Copenhagen in 2004 and graduated with distinction from the MA in Typeface Design at the University of Reading in 2007, where he wrote a thesis on his typefaces called Skolar and Surat.
+Brno) who graduated with a Masters in Informatics at the Masaryk University in Brno in 2005, spent a term at the Denmark's Designskole in Copenhagen in 2004 and graduated with distinction from the MA in Typeface Design at the University of Reading in 2007, where he wrote a thesis on his typefaces called Skolar and Surat.
 Skolar won an award at Paratype K2009.
 It was designed with scholarly and multilingual publications in mind.
 See, e.g., Skolar Devanagari.
 Later David founded Rosetta Type.

 From 2004 to 2007, he ran his own design studio DAVI, with projects in graphic, web and interface design.
 Back in Brno, he worked with Tiro Typeworks (Canada) as an associate designer.
 At ATypI 2008 in St. Petersburg, he spoke about multi-script typography.

 - CODAN (2005): a typeface inspired by the city of Copenhagen.

 - Yunnan (2004): oriental simulation face.
 Discussion on typophile.